stanford-rc/globus.stanford.edu/_posts/2024-01-24-google-drive-quotas.md

 errors".

 {% include figure.html
-   src="/assets/posts/2024/TransferSyncoption.png"
+   src='/assets/posts/2024/TransferSyncoption.png'
-   alt="A Globus File Manager window, showing transfer and sync options.
-The 'Fail on quota errors' option is hilighted." caption="Controlling what happens when there is a quota error."
+   alt='A Globus File Manager window, showing transfer and sync options.
+The _Fail on quota errors_ option is highlighted.' caption='Controlling what happens when there is a quota error.'
 %}

 When you are preparing a Globus transfer, if you go to the *Transfer & Timer